vinay-bhati/Email-Spam-Classification/README.md

 • Python 3.x
 • Libraries: numpy, pandas, scikit-learn, nltk, matplotlib, seaborn, wordcloud, xgboost
-These dependencies can be easily installed using pip and the provided requirements.txt file.

 ## Model Architecture 🏗️
 The model architecture for email spam classification typically involves the following steps: